 - Has a black oxide finish for excellent rust resistance

 - Enables one handed attachment for a suppressor

 - Has three large ports to promote excellent recoil reduction

-Take note that this is not a mass produced product.
-This means that while you will receive a product that has a more careful attention to quality than items that are mass produced, it also means that less of these are made.
-Therefore, you should pick up one up when you can find it.
+Take note that this is not a mass-produced product.
+Instead, it’s a product that has more careful attention to quality than mass-produced items.
+It also means that fewer of these are made.
+Therefore, you should purchase one when you can find it.

 - Built out of high quality stainless steel

 - Will not fit an AR

 And that concludes our list of the best muzzle brakes for your .450 Bushmaster rifle.
 Any one of the muzzle brakes we covered here today is a solid option.
 But for my top pick, I’d go for the .450 Bushmaster Competition Muzzle Brake 5/8×32